hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 * `security_group_ids` - (Required) A list of security group IDs associated with the Lambda function.

 ~> **NOTE:** if both `subnet_ids` and `security_group_ids` are empty then vpc_config is considered to be empty or unset.

-For **environment** the following attributes are supported:

-* `variables` - (Optional) A map that defines environment variables for the Lambda function.

 ## Attributes Reference